StaGill/DiSTect/README.md

 ## Tutorial

-A R Markdown of the tutorial is accessible from: coming soon.
+A R Markdown of the tutorial is accessible from: https://github.com/StaGill/BayModDSGD/tree/main/Tut.

 ## Data